vikramnitin9/tackle-data-gravity-insights/README.md

 cd tackle-data-gravity-insights
 pip install -e .
 ```
+Henceforth, unless specified otherwise, all commands are to be executed from within this folder.

 #### 1.2 Creating a Neo4j Docker container

+Make sure that your Docker daemon is running, either by starting up the service or by opening the application.

 We will need an instance of Neo4j to store the graphs that `dgi` creates.
 We will start one up in a docker container and set an environment variable to let `dgi` know where to find it.